adamdsmith/mgcv-workshop/bibliography.md

 # Bibliography

-Here we'll list some useful papers and books on the topics covered in the course.
+Some useful papers, books etc on the topics covered in the course.

+## Course materials

+- Materials for a variant of this course, given at the Ecological Society of America Annual Meeting 2016 (with Eric Pedersen, Gavin Simpson, Noam Ross).
+[Course website](https://eric-pedersen.github.io/mgcv-esa-workshop/).
+- Course notes from spatial modelling course at Duke (with Jason Roberts).
+[Course website](http://distancesampling.org/workshops/duke-spatial-2015)

 ## Books